 It's like when a heater heats up to kind of move farther away.

-No, no, the Earth is in the same orbit.
+No, no, the earth is in the same orbit.

-So we get warmer.
+So we get warmer when the sun gets warmer.

 Now, doesn't that make a lot more sense?

-And by the way, it makes no sense to the global uh warming crowd because it doesn't give them an excuse to grab money out of your paycheck.
+And by the way, it makes no sense to the global warming crowd because it doesn't give them an excuse to grab money out of your paycheck.

 Their theory does.